local-machine/local_machine/README.md

 ## Description

 This website is utilized to provide information on your's truely.
+It includes an about, contact and projects page.
+It is currently undergoing further development.

 <!-- ### Specs
 | Spec | Input | Output |